-Types of modern slavery meted on vulnerable adults include; domestic servitude, human trafficking, sexual exploitation, forced labor, debt bondage etc.
+Types of modern slavery meted on vulnerable adults include; domestic servitude, human trafficking, sexual exploitation, forced labour, debt bondage etc.

-The possible signs of contemporary slavery include; malnourished appearance, lack of personal properties, bruises, cuts, unwanted pregnancies or babies without fathers, low self-esteem, fear, and symptoms of emotional abuse.
+The possible signs of contemporary slavery include a malnourished appearance, lack of personal properties, bruises, cuts, unwanted pregnancies or babies without fathers, low self-esteem, fear, and symptoms of emotional abuse.

 This is a kind of abuse meted by an institution or organisation, particularly one in a position of trust and possibly responsible for the care and welfare of the individuals that they abuse.

-Types of institutional abuse include; preventing or discouraging visits by relatives, putting vulnerable individuals in crowded and uncomfortable lodgings, inadequate management of the institution, poor supervision, inadequate and improper medication, depriving an individual of quality food, lack of assistance while eating, failure to address abuses and complaints.
+Types of institutional abuse include preventing or discouraging visits by relatives, putting vulnerable individuals in crowded and uncomfortable lodgings, inadequate management of the institution, poor supervision, inadequate and improper medication, depriving an individual of quality food, lack of assistance eating, failure to address abuses and complaints.

 Domestic abuse comes in varying forms, it could be psychological, physical, emotional and financial.
-Some of its practices include honor based violence, female genital mutilation, forced marriages, harming, punishing, controlling aggressively, exploitation, stopping the individual from accessing help etc.
+Some of its practices include honour-based violence, female genital mutilation, forced marriages, harming, punishing, controlling aggressively, exploitation, stopping the individual from accessing help etc.

-The possible signs of domestic abuse include; isolation, lack of self-esteem, humiliation in public, damage to property etc.
+The possible signs of domestic abuse include isolation, lack of self-esteem, a humiliation in public, damage to property etc.

-Tutorcare offer specialist online courses to organisations and individuals.
+Tutorcare offers specialist online courses to organisations and individuals.
 For more information click here – Safeguarding Vulnerable Adult Awareness Course